Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

-The broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model along with all components, and the residual plot are shown in Fig.~A2.
-We plot the best-fit spectral energy flux model with {\tt relxillCp}, {\tt xillverCp}, and {\tt nthcomp} components in Fig.~A3.
-We explore the complete parameter space through the MCMC method and list the best-fit source spectral model parameters and their 90\% confidence intervals in Table~A2.
-The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] = 17.7_{-0.5}^{+0.2}$, $A_{\rm Fe}=1.8_{-0.4}^{+0.3}$, $a^{\ast}=0.992_{-0.005}^{+0.004}$, and $\theta^{\circ}=31_{-4}^{+4}$, respectively.
-The lower boundary on the electron temperature of the hot corona is measured at 170\keV{}.
-The Bayesian analysis strongly preferred the higher-density disk against the canonical disk with $\Delta {\rm DIC}>10$.
-The joint \xmm{}/\nustar{} spectroscopy constrained all the disk reflection model parameters, particularly the disk density and black hole spin, which were not constrained by JJ19's \xmm{} spectral fitting of the source, as shown in Fig.~7.
+\end{linenomath} We explore the complete parameter space through the MCMC method and list the best-fit source spectral model parameters and their 90\% confidence intervals in Table~\ref{table_output_parameters}.
+The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}]\ge 19.3$, $A_{\rm Fe}=4.0_{-1.5}^{+0.8}$, $a^{\ast}\ge 0.991$, and $\theta=47_{-11}^{+2}$~degree, respectively.
+The temperature of the hot corona is measured to be $kT_{\rm e}=40_{-14}^{+24}$\keV{}.
+The Bayesian analysis strongly preferred the higher-density disk over the canonical disk reflection model with $\Delta {\rm DIC}>10$.